Kiranshankarbhat007/Portfolio/README.md

    Tensorflow with Keras, Pandas, Numpy, Sklearn, Matplotlib, ImageDataGenerator, img_to_array from Keras.
 Sequential Model with Convolutional Neural Network.

 # [Project 5: Amazon Review Sentiment Analysis](https://github.com/Kiranshankarbhat007/Data-Science-and-ML-Projects-/blob/master/Amazon%20Review%20Sentiment%20Analysis%20Prediction.ipynb)
-   Sentiment analysis by classifying the text to check whether the coustomer is happy or not.Sentiment analysis using Amazon's Reviews given by the Amazon users on the products purchesed by the amazon coustomer.
-This data is real business data with all the info like name of coustomer, user_id of a coustomer and meny more with 1 to 5 rating and the reviews on specific products.
+   Sentiment analysis by classifying the text to check whether the customer is happy or not.Sentiment analysis using Amazon's Reviews given by the Amazon users on the products purchased by the amazon customer .
+This data is real business data with all the info like name of customer , user_id of a customer  and meny more with 1 to 5 rating and the reviews on specific products.
 This dataset consists of a few million Amazon customer reviews (Text) and star ratings (Score) for learning how to train Reviews.csv for sentiment analysis.
 The idea here is a dataset is more than a toy - real business data on a reasonable scale.
-* We are actually predict the sentiment of a coustomer by classifying the review text to class 1 or 0, 1 means Happy, 0 means Not happy.
+* We are actually predicting the sentiment of a customer  by classifying the review text to class 1 or 0, 1 means Happy, 0 means Not happy.
 ### * Task:
    Sampling of this huge data for less time computation, Text preprossing and transformation, model building for sentiment analysis.
 ### * ML Algorithm: